hfntul/sentiment-analysis-hz/README.md

 Negative (generating the tweets that have compound score ≤ -0.9)
 ![Screenshot from 2021-09-17 14-51-45](https://user-images.githubusercontent.com/60166588/133745753-87b235e8-10ce-4d9d-a950-d0430ccdec49.png)

 And these are the word cloud for both positive sentiment tweets and negative sentiment tweets.
-I exclude zemo, bucky, sam, john and walker because I think these are noises.
-But I don't know why zemo is still there 😭

 ![Screenshot from 2021-09-17 15-30-38](https://user-images.githubusercontent.com/60166588/133751408-751dc3de-130f-4c9c-8c75-70e4222def8b.png)